lironCode24/FinalProjSite/README.md

 Runs the backend - run this command with cmd inside the backend folder in project

 ### Running the NLP Model API
-To run the NLP model API, navigate to the backend/model folder in your project directory and run the following command: python main.py
+To run the NLP model API, navigate to the `backend/model` folder in our project directory and run the following command: python main.py
 This command starts the Flask server that hosts the NLP model API.
 The API handles incoming text data, preprocesses it, performs sentiment analysis using the trained model, and returns the predicted classification.